Breaking News

 The White House said it wants $220 million for hardening security at the White House, including “bulletproof glass, drone detection technologies, chemical and other threat filtration and detection systems.”
 Republicans’ request had specified the money could go to “above-ground and below-ground security features” as part of Trump’s so-called “East Wing Modernization Project.”

 A gentle reminder: Trump originally pitched that his ballroom would cost just $200 million total, which is less than the hardening costs alone.
 The funding for Trump’s ballroom was originally sourced from a cabal of private donors—many of whom had hefty government contracts.
-Now it will drain $1 billion out of taxpayers’ wallets as well.
+Now it will drain $1 billion out of taxpayers’ wallets, as well.

-The request also contained another $180 million for an entirely new visitor screening facility and $100 million for security at high profile events—ostensibly held at Trump’s behemoth venue.
+The request also contained another $180 million for an entirely new visitor screening facility and $100 million for security at high-profile events—ostensibly held at Trump’s behemoth venue.

-The request also contained another $500 million to specifically bolster the Secret Service, including $175 million for Secret Service training “in the modern threat environment, $175 million to improve security for protectees, and $150 million to fund the Secret Service’s “work to country drones, airspace incursion, unmanned systems, biological threats, and other emerging threats through investments in state-of-the-art technologies.”
+In addition, it contained another $500 million to specifically bolster the Secret Service, including $175 million for Secret Service training “in the modern threat environment, $175 million to improve security for protectees, and $150 million to fund the Secret Service’s “work to country drones, airspace incursion, unmanned systems, biological threats, and other emerging threats through investments in state-of-the-art technologies.”

 The original budget was proposed as part of a $72 billion package to fund agencies under the Department of Homeland Security, including ICE and Border Patrol.
 The Secret Service was already appropriated $3.5 billion in fiscal year 2026, a $192 million increase from 2025.